LAPublicLibrary_Culver City, building n.d.jpg

 The Culver Dream

-How do you fight cultural homogenization and hipster gentrification of the built environment?
+How do you prevent hipster gentrification of the built environment?

 Downtown Culver City is a curious place: halfway between Downtown Los Angeles and the Ocean, it is a collision between several divergent street grids and a crossroads between many diverse LA neighborhoods.
 Yet despite its charming mix of historic buildings and odes to its film production history, it is victim to boutique restaurant-dominated gentrification which has created a monotonous urban landscape that only scratches the surface of Culver City’s rich multicultural history and fails to welcome in the diversity of its surrounding communities.